ThreeMammals/Ocelot/docs/features/requestid.rst

 You can still get the asp.net core request id in the logs if you set IncludeScopes true in your logging config.

-In order to use the reques tid feature you have two options.
+In order to use the request id feature you have two options.

 *Global*